RHS Level 2 Certificate in the Principles of Horticulture at RBGE (Online)

 Where can I get more information?

-Please read the 2019/20 Applicants' Handbook for details including course content, structure and pricing.
+Please read the 2020 Applicants' Handbook for details including course content, structure and pricing.
 There are also further Frequently Asked Questions (FAQs) which you may find helpful.
 Alternatively you can complete the form below to ask any further questions.
-You can apply now using our electronic application form, alternatively you complete the paper application form in the Applicants' Handbook.
+Please apply now using our electronic application form.
 Applications will be processed within 5 days.